rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 ​           TLS_SAN_LIST =< comma separated list of IPs and hostnames for the IHUB >

-Refer to the sample script in appendix section to create Integration user account and roles
+3. Create Integrated Hub Service user account and Roles.
+A sample script is provided in the appendix section for reference

 Update the BEARER_TOKEN value in the ihub.env file

-3. Execute the installer binary.
+4. Execute the installer binary.

 ./ihub-v3.2.0.bin